hernantz/blog/content/its-the-competition-stupid.md

 section in the newspaper and some just read the horoscope.
 Some eat healthy and do sports while others smoke and follow a sendentary lifestyle.
 Well you get the point, **equality of outcome cannot be guaranteed**.

-These make the very reason why meritocracy, the socialist paradise or Adam Smith's invisible hand are all utopian ideals impossible to be reached in a society.

 Seeing how complex and fragile our existence is, would you say that life is fair?
 And if not, who should fix it?
 How should justice be provided?
 What does